Skip to content

 South pole view of the expanding Earth

-But according to Newton’s formulas, an expanding Earth would result in lower surface gravity unless mass has been added.
-However, very little mass has been added over the eons.
-There’s also the problem of our moon’s orbit, which would have been greatly impacted.
+There’s also the problem of our moon’s orbit, which would have been greatly impacted if gravity increased.
 Our moon would have been drawn closer to Earth.
 But the opposite is currently the case.
 Our moon is receding.

-All of this combines into a confusing riddle, made all the more confusing by the fact that no-one has a good explanation for what gravity is.
-I was attracted to various electric explanations, preferring to think of gravity as related to the electric force rather than a curvature of space.
-However, the electric explanations weren’t very convincing either, so I started playing around with various solutions of my own making.
+I was attracted to various electric explanations, because I prefer to think of gravity as related to the electric force rather than a curvature of space.
+However, the explanations I found weren’t very convincing.
+So, I started playing around with solutions of my own.

-I was determined to avoid inventing new particles, so I figured the aether had to be a combination of low energy photons and neutrinos, and I was delighted to discover that magnetism can in fact be modelled entirely as a phenomenon related to polarized photons.
-Then I discovered that the electric force can be modelled as something communicated by neutrinos.
+I was also determined to avoid inventing new particles.
+So, I figured the aether had to be a combination of low energy photons and neutrinos.

-Having discovered early on that the large difference in size between protons and electrons can be explained as the result of a tiny imbalance between positive and negative charge, I realized that gravity too could be a result of this imbalance.
-However, since I came to this conclusion via an elaborate chain of thoughts, my explanation for gravity ended up rather technical.
+I discovered early on that the big difference in size between protons and electrons can be explained as the result of a tiny imbalance between positive and negative charge.
+So, when I realized that gravity could be seen as a result of this same imbalance, I was naturally delighted.

-Reading about gravity in my books without first reading about stable particles, the aether and the electric force, is confusing.
-But I’m reluctant to change the chapters because they’re accurate and to the point for anyone who’ve read the preceding chapters.
-However, for the ones solely interested in my conclusion, gravity can be summed up as the result of a tiny imbalance in the electric force.
+But for the ones solely interested in my conclusion, gravity can be summed up as the result of a tiny imbalance in the electric force.
 Electric repulsion is weaker than electric attraction by a tiny factor.
 Since all matter is made up of electrically charged particles, we end up with an attracting force between neutral bodies, and that force is what we call gravity.

 Having found a simple model for what gravity is, other things fell into place.
-I could explain stability of orbits in terms of gravitational attraction, which acts from the center of bodies, and electric repulsion that acts from the surface of bodies.
-I had an explanation for how our moon can remain in a stable orbit, even if gravity increases.
+I could explain stability of orbits in terms of gravitational attraction and electric repulsion.

 Electric repulsion and gravitational attraction